Geovision PTZ Camera Setup & Controls

 Geovision GV-NET Card Installation

 These instructions assume that you are setting up camera ID #1 or that you are only using one PTZ camera in your system.
 If you are setting up more than one camera, the ID that you configure may not be 001 as described below.
-The Geovision GV-NET card is easy to
+The Geovision GV-NET card is easy to install on your computer.
+Although the card will occupy a slot space inside of your PC, the card does not actually slide into any PCI, PCI-express, or another type of port.

 The other end of the power cable will require that you unplug the power cable from your hard drive and 1) plug one shared power end into the hard drive power cable that you just unplugged and 2) the other end into your hard drive.
-Basically you are sharing the computer power cable now between your exisiting hard drive and the newly installed GV-NET card, as seen below.
+Basically, you are sharing the computer power cable now between your existing hard drive and the newly installed GV-NET card, as seen below.

 - You can now close your computers cover and connect the GV-NET card to your PCs external COM port.
 A cable is provided with the GV-NET card for this as seen below.